Flexible Covariate Adjustments in Regression Discontinuity Designs: Proofs of the Main Results

 \section{Proofs of the Main Results}

-In this section, we prove Theorems~\ref{th:Equivalence}--\ref{th:var}.
+In this section, we prove Theorems~\ref{th:Equivalence}--\ref{th:bandwidth} and Proposition~\ref{prop:fuzzy}.
 To this end, we show a more general result that allows for a local polynomial regression of an arbitrary order $p$.
-We also use this result in Appendix~\ref{sec:Inference} to establish the validity of the inference methods discussed in Section~\ref{sec:Inference_Overview}.
+We use this result also in Appendix~\ref{sec:Inference} to establish the validity of the inference methods discussed in Section~\ref{sec:Inference_Overview}.